 Transgender and non-binary people have sex in many different ways.
 This means there are lots of different ways for them and their partners to prevent STIs.
 These depend on the kinds of sex they want to have and the body parts involved.

 Talking about sex can be hard for anyone.
 This is a big part of why sometimes people don’t have safer sex.
 Sometimes talking about sex can be extra hard for trans and non-binary people.
 This is sometimes because it can be hard to find information about their bodies.

 Some transgender or non-binary people transition physically while others don’t.
 A physical transition means that someone changes their body.
 This can include taking hormones, having surgery, or both.
 Some might transition in other ways, or not physically transition at all!
 This means that every transgender person’s body is different.

 Some STIs can spread through oral, vaginal, or anal sex.
-Some trans people prefer to call vaginal sex frontal hole sex and anal sex, rear hole sex.
+These are medical terms.
+Some trans people prefer frontal hole sex and rear hole sex, rather than vaginal and anal sex.
 Other STIs spread through skin-to-skin contact through activities like dry humping and kissing.

 There are many ways that trans and non-binary people can lower their risk for STIs:

 Lube can decrease the risk of STI infection.
 It reduces friction so that there’s less chance of tears or cuts happening during sex.
 Lube can also prevent condoms from tearing.
 Trans or non-binary people on testosterone can have less natural frontal hole lubrication and may need more lube during sex.

 There can be a higher STI risk when trans women who have had bottom surgery have frontal hole sex too.
 Depending on the type of surgery a person has had, a vagina may not naturally lubricate.
 Plenty of water-based lube helps prevent tearing and makes sex more comfortable.

 Safer penetrative sex